EinfachBeez/Smarthome/README.md

 - Servo (Mostly already included in the Arduino IDE.If not, simply in the Arduino IDE on the tab Sketch -> Include Library and then on Manage Libraries.
 There you can search for Servo and install the first result.)
 - [Keypad](https://www.arduinolibraries.info/libraries/keypad)
 - SPI (Already preinstalled)
-- Ethernet (Already preinstalled)
+- DHT (Already preinstalled)

 ## Features

 - Login Via Keypad, Joining Sound

-## ToDo

-- Door open by Servo
-- By Joining the room, make lights on
+- Open the door
-- Show the Weather on Website
+- Show the temperature and humidity
+- Motion sensor to make turn on the lights
+- Change Password

+## Updates

+Development stopped